 And so I could not explore how a story I could not find dealt with our cultural legacy of princesses.

 But wouldn’t it be cool?
 A combination of our love for science and technology – the awesome things we could do some day and the wonder of the eucatastrophe; a story that unfolds on a spaceship and lets us glimpse the wonder of the stars and manages still to be a fairy tale.

-*post graphic from Battlestar Galactica (NBC/Universal)
+*featured graphic from Battlestar Galactica (NBC/Universal)